Beginning Prophetic Worship Glory Ring Workshop ~ Tennessee, USA

 Facilitating a workshop in someone’s home changes the atmosphere focus from a learning experience to a social, just as facilitating a workshop in a denominational church building may change the spiritual atmosphere or focus from Unity in Christ (John 17) to a denominational doctrine and tradition.

 The five women who remained were grateful to be a part of the LORD’s purposes and readily welcomed the prophetic encouragement of the Holy Spirit.
 I remember the five virgins that came prepared in the parable that Jesus taught recorded in Matthew 25:1-13.
 And I am learning that those who truly desire to worship in spirit and truth are not the majority of the Body of Christ.
 One woman in attendance brought Glory Ring supplies to share as a gift to all in attendance.
+She was the only one.
+Her kindness made a difference.
 The evening closed long after midnight as we needed to clean-up and pack up after everyone departed.

 May 6, 2001, Sunday ~ We went to Hermitage, Tennessee for morning worship.
 The Holy Spirit has given me eyes to see, so I am learning how to pray and function more effectively in the anointing of Christ.
 Gratefully, Yeshua is faithful to walk with me through the fire.